vedph/gve-doc/model/data.md

+---
+title: Edition Data
+layout: default
+parent: Model
+nav_order: 1
+---

-# Data
+# Edition Data

 ## VEdition Architecture

 Data for the VE edition is very peculiar, and represents an extreme case in authorial philology.
-Nonetheless, the solution adopted here may have a more general impact on editing such texts, right because its purpose is to provide models and tooling for one of the most complex scenarios, strong enough to cope with VE and yet easy to scale down.
+Nonetheless, the solution adopted here may have a more general impact on editing such texts, right because its purpose is to provide models and tooling for one of the most complex scenarios, strong enough to cope with VE, yet easy to scale down.

 In a more traditional approach, one of the most popular models is based on a systematic comparison of different stages of what is regarded as the same text.
 Each stage is a text document on its own, and gets marked to explicitly define its differences with what is usually taken as a comparison.